ceq2000/unit-4-game/README.md

 Functions created/used in this game are:

+- **Game Settings at Start:**
+ - pickRandomNumber(rand) Generates random game number to match
+ - pickRandomCrystals(crystals) Generates array of random crystal values
+ - crystalValues(crystalNumbers) Displays random crystal values

 - **pickRandomNumber:** Picks random numbers to match at the beginning of the game.

 - **pickRandomCrystals:** Picks random numbers and assigns them to each crystal.

 - **crystalValues:** Changes value of each crystal button according to array

 - **pickRandomCrystals:** Picks random numbers for crystals

 - **gameReset:** Re-sets the game while leaving the wins/losses tally intact.
 Also generates the target random number and the hidden random values of the 4 crystals.
 The random number shown at the start of the game should be between 19 - 120.
 Each crystal should have a random hidden value between 1 - 12.

 - **playGame:** Adds up the numbers associated to the crystal everytime a user clicks a crystal

-- **checkResult:** Checks if the crystal total equals the target random number

 - ** If greater,  then the system displayes " You Lost" to the user and incrments Losses score by 1 If crystal counter matches the target randwom number, then the note "You Won" is displayed to the user and increments the score by one.